Migration from Latin America to Europe

 Latin American migration to Europe is the diaspora of Latin Americans to the continent of Europe, dating back to the first decades of the Spanish and Portuguese empires in the Americas.
 Latin Americans in Europe are now a rapidly growing group consisting of immigrants from Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Uruguay and Venezuela.
 It may also include individuals from certain French-speaking territories depending on the definition of Latin America used.

 A large majority of Latin Americans in Europe reside in Spain or have been naturalized as Spanish citizens.
-The main reasons of their migration to Spain are the common language, family ties and cultural proximity to Spain.
+The main reasons of their migration to Spain are the common language, ethnic or family ties and cultural proximity to Spain.
 Portugal, Italy and France also have a sizable Latin American community; in the case of Italy, many of the immigrants are descendants of the Italian diaspora in Latin America.